Number 12: When Greed and Corruption Become the Norm: Reactions

 Prior to the screening of the investigative piece, certain people who believed they would be caught in corrupt deals used various means to deter its premiere.
 These included some unidentified persons picketing at Anas’ office and at other properties reported to be owned by Anas Aremeyaw Anas.
 Kennedy Agyapong, the Member of Parliament for Assin Central started a media campaign against the investigative methods of Anas Aremeyaw Anas.
 The campaign became fierce forcing veteran journalist and mentor to Anas, Kweku Baako Jnr, to publicly defend his protégé.

 Some people also felt that the documentary had vindicated their concerns about football in Ghana.
 They included former minister for youth and sports Nii Lante Vanderpuye.
-Some members of the GFA were unhappy with Tiger Eye PI and claimed that since the documentary was about Ghana football, they should have been given the chance to watch the movie ahead of its premier or been given tickets to watch the documentary.
+Some members of the GFA were unhappy with Tiger Eye PI and claimed that since the documentary was about Ghana football, they should have been given the chance to watch the movie ahead of its premiere or been given tickets to watch the documentary.
 The Executive Director of Media Foundation for West Africa, Sulemana Braimah, wrote a piece which he titled "Why Anas' Number 12 is not a Journalistic Piece".
 In this piece, he tried to explain his point by stating that due to the ways and means used to acquire the contents of the investigative exposé, it cannot be accepted as a journalistic work.
 Not simply because it was put together by a journalist.

 The Confederation of African Football (CAF) in a media release by its Disciplinary Board on 7 July 2018 has penalized eleven (11) implicated referees with suspension, and banned eleven more for periods ranging between two and ten years.
 In the statement released by CAF, ten of the implicated Ghanaian referees are to appear before the Disciplinary Board on 5 August 2018.